cs-si-ucr/cs10/docs/lab08.md

 # Exercise 1

-Write a funciton that orders two integers.
+Write a function that orders two integers.
 The first passed in should be set to the least of the two.
 The second passed in should be set to the greatest of the two.

-Exmaple:
+Example:

 ```c++
 // in main